ConnectBox/connectbox-pi/docs/deployment.md

 Pre-made release images are distributed on GitHub (https://github.com/ConnectBox/connectbox-pi/releases) .
 If you don't see an image for your device, feel free to raise an issue or email us.

+## Building a release from Scratch

+To build a release from scratch follow the build guide.
+This can be done on Windows with Oracle VM Virtualbox or MacOS machines or on a Raspberry Pi 3+ or 4 by following the link:  (https://github.com/ConnectBox/connectbox-pi/docs/"Making A ConnectBox on Rpi.html")

 ### Enabling sshd on a pre-made release image

 sshd is not running on pre-made release images.
 To permanently enable it, make a directory called `.connectbox` on your USB storage device and place a file named `enable-ssh` in that folder.
 Insert your USB storage into the ConnectBox and you will be able to ssh to the ConnectBox as `root/connectbox`.
 Please change the root password immediately.